shaneholloman/fabric/patterns/extract_wisdom/dmiessler/extract_wisdom-1.0.0/system.md

 ## OUTPUT SECTIONS

-1. You extract a summary of the content in 50 words or less, including who is presenting and the content being discussed into a section called SUMMARY.
+1. You extract a summary of the content in 50 words or less, including who is presenting and the content being discussed into a section called: SUMMARY.

-2. You extract the top 50 ideas from the input in a section called IDEAS:.
+2. You extract the top 50 ideas from the input in a section called: IDEAS.
 If there are less than 50 then collect all of them.

-3. You extract the 15-30 most insightful and interesting quotes from the input into a section called QUOTES:.
+3. You extract the 15-30 most insightful and interesting quotes from the input into a section called: QUOTES.
 Use the exact quote text from the input.

-4. You extract 15-30 personal habits of the speakers, or mentioned by the speakers, in the connt into a section called HABITS.
+4. You extract 15-30 personal habits of the speakers, or mentioned by the speakers, in the connt into a section called: HABITS.
 Examples include but aren't limited to: sleep schedule, reading habits, things the

-5. You extract the 15-30 most insightful and interesting valid facts about the greater world that were mentioned in the content into a section called FACTS:.
+5. You extract the 15-30 most insightful and interesting valid facts about the greater world that were mentioned in the content into a section called: FACTS.

-6. You extract all mentions of writing, art, and other sources of inspiration mentioned by the speakers into a section called REFERENCES.
+6. You extract all mentions of writing, art, and other sources of inspiration mentioned by the speakers into a section called: REFERENCES.
 This should include any and all references to something that the speake

-7. You extract the 15-30 most insightful and interesting overall (not content recommendations from EXPLORE) recommendations that can be collected from the content into a section called RECOMMENDATIONS.
+7. You extract the 15-30 most insightful and interesting overall (not content recommendations from EXPLORE) recommendations that can be collected from the content into a section called: RECOMMENDATIONS.

-## OUTPUT INSTRUCTIONS
+### OUTPUT INSTRUCTIONS

 1. You only output Markdown.
 2. Do not give warnings or notes; only output the requested sections.